 Spread the salmon with butter and fish paste, then sprinkle with cinnamon and basil.
 Whilst the salmon is cooking, blend the cranberries (reserving a few per serving for garnish) and orange juice until smooth.
 Bring sauce to the boil, then remove the heat.
 Drizzle sauce over cooked salmon and garnish with reserved cranberries and shredded basil.

+Looking for further inspiration?
+Head over to our ‘Hot Topics’ page.
 Don’t forget to visit our website ‘Support’ page too, where you can access our Product Guide, latest monthly offers, see our latest new products and more!